noppefoxwolf/presentations/tryswift/25/presentation-en.md

 ![inline](notifications.png)

 ^ Awesome!
 The cute fox-newt appears in the notification.
-^ My wife will be happy.
+^ She’ll be so happy!

 ---